-Threshold value in seconds.
-The measured offset will be compared to the configured threshold.
-If the calculated difference is higher than the configured offset limit the LANTIME will generate an alarm "NTP Client Limit Exceeded" (which can be sent as a notification eMail, SNMP trap or to an external syslog server).
+Offset threshold value in seconds.
+The measured offset between a node and the reference will be compared to the configured threshold.
+If the calculated difference is higher than the configured offset limit the LANTIME will generate an alarm "Sync Monitor" (which can be sent as a notification eMail, SNMP trap or to an external syslog server).
+With the "Trigger" option can be choose the direction "Trigger if Limit Exceeded" or "Trigger if Below Limit".
+With the option "Offset Limit [s] Trigger Counter" the Event will be triggered once after number of limit exceeded in a row.